 Your product page lists features.
 Your sales deck leads with features.
 Your demo walks through features.
 And three out of four buyers tune out before you get to the good part.

 Feature-led selling isn't broken.
 It's incomplete.
 Features speak one language — the language of evidence and structure.
-That's Gold Mine.
+That's Natural Gold Mine buyers.
 The other three approaches need something different before they care about your features.

 That's roughly 40% of corporate buyers.
 The other 60% hear that same feature list and think something very different.